 For the Traveling Swimmer

-If you plan on swimming in various locations, a more portable, lightweight water bottle, like this Brita stainless steel bottle, is one to consider.
-It’s a double-wall insulated bottle that stays cold for 24 hours and comes with a convenient handle that can be useful when traveling or carrying the rest of your swim gear.
+If you plan on swimming in various locations, a more portable, lightweight water bottle like this Brita stainless steel bottle is one to consider.
+It’s a double-wall insulated bottle that stays cold for 24 hours and comes with a convenient handle that can be handy when traveling or carrying the rest of your swim gear.
 It made it onto our list of top filtered water bottles of 2026.

 For Budget-Conscious Swimmers

 This water bottle got a lot of praise from Heyl as well.
-She especially brought up its affordability and durability, which is great when heading to the pool.
-“It’s super easy to set up and fill up, and the smaller size made it easier to carry,” notes Heyl.
+She especially brought up its affordability at only $22 and durability, which is great when heading to the pool.
+“It’s super easy to set up and fill up, and the smaller size made it easier to carry,” noted Heyl.

-Heyl also mentions it fits a cupholder nicely, can be put in the dishwasher, and comes with extra filters to keep water clean.
-“This was one of the better-tasting water filters, and they supply you with two extra filters, so that is cool,” adds Heyl.
+Heyl also mentioned it fits a cup holder nicely, can be put in the dishwasher, and comes with extra filters to keep water clean.
+“This was one of the better-tasting water filters, and they supply you with two extra filters, so that is cool,” added Heyl.

 Salt water and chlorine can leave residue in your hair, which can cause it to feel rough and brittle after your swims and even cause color-treated hair to fade over time.
 A clarifying shampoo provides a deeper clean for swimmers and can more effectively remove chlorine, salt water, and mineral buildup to keep your hair healthy.

-Because clarifying shampoos are more concentrated than traditional shampoo, they’re generally advised to be used once a week at the most.
+Because clarifying shampoos are more concentrated than traditional shampoo, they are generally advised to be used once a week at the most.
 This is because hair experts say too much can strip away your hair’s essential oils, which can leave your hair dry and brittle.

 After testing a handful of clarifying shampoos, here are two of our favorites for swimmers.